 But these last eight chapters of Audit of the Universe (7-14) are more than just a state of affairs evaluation.
 Starting with the previous chapter, Human Life, I need to help us define more precisely what each component in the Universe is.
 Remember, our primary question is: How can we bring peace and prosperity to Earth?

 To answer this, we need to zero in on who and what on Earth can contribute to not only answering this question but especially who can engender such a state of bliss.

 In chapter 7 on Human Life, we saw that philosophers, performing an analysis, reached the following resume about what defines humankind: Civilization, language, abstract thought, morals, ethics, perfectability, technology, the ability to analyze.

 I added this conclusion to this list of human characteristics: When considered together, they represent different facets of the same social gem: cognitive capacity beyond the physical mechanics of the brain.
 All animals have bodies and brains and are capable of phenomenal prowesses, but only humans have a mind.
 Only humankind—with body and mind—has civilization, language, abstract thought, morals, ethics, perfectability, technology, the ability to analyze.

-I shall return to all these human characteristics during these eight chapters, starting with this discussion of the human body.
+I shall return to all these human characteristics during these eight chapters, starting with this discussion of the human body and mind.
 We’ll see some aspects of each of our bodies.
 Why?
 Because all humans, no matter where we are or what our origins and beliefs are, without exception, have a human body, including a brain, a heart, a gut, and hands.
 You’ll see why I refer to a gut.